stevewithington/MoneyCFC/README.md

 # MoneyCFC

-Foreign currency exchange rates based on the [money.js / fx() project](http://openexchangerates.github.io/money.js/)
+Foreign currency exchange rates for CFML/ColdFusion based on the [money.js / fx() project](http://openexchangerates.github.io/money.js/)

 * Requires an AppID from https://openexchangerates.org
 * Be sure to check the number of requests your account is allotted per month, and select a plan accordingly

 ## Examples